Compulsory Licensing of Intellectual Property: A Viable Policy Lever for Promoting Access to Critical Technologies?

 American University - Washington College of Law

-Forthcoming, TRIPS and Developing Countries – Towards a New World Order?
+TRIPS and Developing Countries – Towards a New World Order?
 (Gustavo Ghidini, Rudolph J.R.
-Peritz & Marco Ricolfi, eds., in press, 2014 (Edward Elgar)
+Peritz & Marco Ricolfi, eds., 2014 (Edward Elgar))

 The chapter discusses the statutory and treaty basis for compulsory patent licensing, briefly reviews instances in which compulsory licenses have been issued, surveys the economic rationale behind compulsory licensing and compares the potential application of compulsory licensing in essential medicines and climate change mitigation technology.